Immune checkpoint inhibitors and mistletoe therapy

 A positive indication of synergies is provided by a health services research study in which add-on mistletoe therapy significantly reduced the number of discontinued treatments in the context of targeted therapy by half, including immune checkpoint inhibitors [67].

-Further systematic prospective investigations are currently being carried out in a prospective, randomized, controlled "Phoenix III study", in which patients with lung cancer are treated with PD-1 inhibitors and mistletoe therapy [70].
+Further systematic prospective investigations are currently being carried out in a prospective, randomised, controlled "Phoenix III study", in which patients with lung cancer are treated with PD-1 inhibitors and mistletoe therapy [70].

 Go to Heaven